geopython/pycsw/docs/en/docs/administration.rst

 - MySQL

 .. note::
-  Unless your installation environment requires PostgreSQL or MySQL, the easiest and fastest way to deploy pycsw is using SQLite3 as the backend.
+  The easiest and fastest way to deploy pycsw is to use SQLite3 as the backend.

 To expose your geospatial metadata via pycsw, perform the following actions: